Did you move to Norway and get your temporary residence permit approved? Woohoo! Bask in the warm 'n fuzzy glow of legally-binding acceptance!

 Vipps is the standard payment app in Norway.
 Most people here use debit/credit cards instead of cash, and checks are basically nonexistent.
-If you want to pay back friends or send people money, Vipps is the easiest way.
+If you want to pay back friends or send people money (and, you know, make it easier for other people to send YOU money), Vipps is the easiest way.

 Get a driver's license

 - Screenshot from vegvesen.no/dinside.

 For all things car and driving-related, head to vegvesen.no.
 If you feel confident about your driving skills, allow me to shoot your confidence in the foot.
 A common gripe among immigrants (and probably Norwegians) is that it's difficult and expensive to get a driver's license here.
 The fees for classes and tests will cost you hundreds of US dollars.
 And if you fail the test over and over again, as I've heard some people have experienced, you could spend a small fortune getting your license.